 According to Stanford’s Human Interaction Lab, VR is proven to be more effective at generating empathy and behaviour change than other perspective taking methods in traditional learning.
 Brennan is uniquely positioned to see the implications of this finding for creating social change across many areas.

-Scouted by AR company Meta to be employee number 7 and a graduate of internationally acclaimed tech incubator Y-Combinator, he has come to see his overarching mission as enabling content creators to use VR to solve social issues, creating tools that widen access to this incredibly powerful technology.
+Scouted by AR company Meta to be employee number 7 growing the company to $300M and a graduate of internationally acclaimed tech incubator Y-Combinator, he has come to see his overarching mission as enabling content creators to use VR to solve social issues, creating tools that widen access to this incredibly powerful technology.

 Teaming up with Annie Harper and Rick Martin bought one particular problem to his attention.
 Brennan finds it unacceptable that women’s equality is advancing so slowly that parity could take more than 100 years at current rates.
 The target at Equal Reality is 10 years.